mozilla/ecosystem-platform/docs/reference/system-diagrams.md

   state "RP" as RP
-  state "Amazon S3" as s3: Profile photo storage state "Amazon SNS" as sns: Amazon hosted email/SMS state "Amplitude" as amplitude: Hosted metrics state "Basket - Salesforce Marketing Cloud (SFMC)" as basket: Send marketing emails, hosted by Marketing state "fraud detection pipeline" as fdp: Should an event be blocked?
+  state "Amazon S3" as s3: Profile photo storage state "Amazon SNS" as sns: Amazon hosted email/SMS state "Basket" as basket: Send marketing emails, hosted by Marketing state "fraud detection pipeline" as fdp: Should an event be blocked?
 Hosted by SecOps state "fxa-auth-server" as auth: authn/authz state "fxa-auth-db-mysql" as authdb: DB service for auth-server